LoganHowat/cash-register/README.md

-## GOAL: Implement a cash register function cashRegister that: check
+## GOAL: Implement a cash register function cashRegister that:

 ## Accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument.